 Other Potential Causes

-In addition to a TMJ disorder or teeth grinding, the ADA notes that pain around your jaw or face might also be attributed to one of the following causes:
+In addition to a TMJ disorder or teeth grinding, pain around your jaw or face might also be attributed to one of the following causes:

 To determine the exact source of your pain, schedule an appointment with a dental professional who can give you a thorough examination.